 This curriculum aims to develop the underpinning qualities and skills that help promote positive behaviour and effective learning.
 It focuses on five social and emotional aspects of learning: self-awareness, managing feelings, motivation, empathy and social skills.

-The materials help children develop skills such as understanding another's point of view, working in a group, sticking at things when they get difficult, resolving conflict and managing worries.
-They build on effective work already in place in the many primary schools who pay systematic attention to the social and emotional aspects of learning through whole-school ethos, initiatives such as circle time or buddy schemes, and the taught personal, social and health education (PSHE) and Citizenship curriculum.
+The curriculum at St Paul's helps children to develop skills such as understanding another's point of view, working in a group, sticking at things when they get difficult, resolving conflict and managing worries.
+They build on effective work already in place in school which pays systematic attention to the social and emotional aspects of learning through whole-school ethos, initiatives such as circle time or buddy schemes, and the taught personal, social and health education (PSHE) and Citizenship curriculum.